andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ## Wrap Up
 Ruby on Rails has been a critical technology for Aura Frames to build with for more than a decade, enabling a small team to continually ship improvements to customers from the same codebase, with the expanded capacity of many primary databases.

-Enhancements in the last handful of versions have been put to use, helping the platform reach greater levels of scale, delivering faster and more reliable experiences to customers.
+Enhancements in the last handful of versions like Multiple Databases support, `disable_joins: true` for associations have helped the team expand DB capacity, and still ship quickly to continue to deliver higher performance, and more reliable solutions to customers.

 If these types of posts are interesting to you, please consider subscribing to my blog or buying my book.